- 10 week traditional research experience

 Integration of the REU participants with other groups at Texas State:

-CheMIE REU participants will be part of a unique and diverse environment which will allow them to interact with student researchers at Texas State University.
-Many of the CheMIE activities will be co-attended by different groups of research students at Texas State including students from Texas State’s societies/organizations including the Chemistry Club, American Society for Biochemistry and Molecular Biology (ASBMB), Society for Advancement of Chicanos/Hispanics and Native Americans (SACNAS), Society of Plastics Engineers, and Department of Computer Science NSF REU student participants.
-CheMIE REU participants will extensively network with aforementioned student groups as well as allow participants the opportunity to interact with students with different perspectives on research and academics.
+CheMIE REU participants will be part of a unique and diverse environment which will allow them to interact with student researchers in other fields at Texas State University.
+Many of the CheMIE activities will be co-attended by different groups of research students at Texas State including students from Texas State’s societies/organizations including the American Chemical Society (ACS), American Society for Biochemistry and Molecular Biology (ASBMB), Society for Advancement of Chicanos/Hispanics and Native Americans (SACNAS), Society of Plastics Engineers, and Department of Computer Science NSF REU student participants.
+CheMIE REU participants will have the opportunity to extensively network with the aforementioned student groups and to interact with students with different perspectives on research and academics.

-The CheMIE is supported by the National Science Foundation under Grant No. 1757843, and the Department of Chemistry and Biochemistry, College of Science and Engineering, and Material Science, Engineering and Commercialization Program at Texas State University-San Marcos.
+Support for The CheMIE REU pending grant renewal from the National Science Foundation.
+We also thank the Department of Chemistry and Biochemistry, College of Science and Engineering, and Material Science, Engineering and Commercialization Program at Texas State University-San Marcos for their continued support.